 You can work with any amount of known risks.
-Nevertheless, in real life projects, I would define the next moments.
+Nevertheless, in real-life projects, I would define the next moments.

 During project initiation.
 Usually is an analysis of known risks on a high level to ensure feasibility.

-During planning phase.
+During the planning phase.
 There should be one or several sessions where the bulk of analysis happens.
 Here you work with the long list of identified risks, in all details, and this is the part of your project planning efforts.

 Moreover, you must also periodically reassess known risks.

 You.
 Some risks impact project management.
 Here you are the key expert.
 However, even so, I would recommend consulting with your peers.

 Separate Stakeholders.
 In some cases, it is efficient to analyze some specific risks one on one.